pingcap/docs-cn/faq/manage-cluster-faq.md

 2. Delete the `node_exporter` data of the corresponding node from the Prometheus configuration file.

 ## TiDB server management

+This section describes common problems you may encounter during TiDB server management, their causes, and solutions.

 ### How to set the `lease` parameter in TiDB?